A 7-Step ‘Go-to-Market’ Plan for Your Next Data Product

 Only you can see the picture in your mind of how something works.
 Demoing is a powerful way to communicate what your new data product does.
 A great way to do this is by getting a minimum viable data product, a prototype, out early to your champions.

 Examples include creating a working application with minimal data, sketching a mockup of a dashboard, or taking screenshots.
-See more examples of consumer products on Forbes.
+Forbes has more examples of consumer products.
 As a demo to explain a sales lead qualification machine learning model to the Sales organization, the product science team built a simple interactive web app that returned the model results when a user changed the value of the model features with sliders.

 7. Own the results